Dynamic read & write optimization with TurtleKV: s

-Each (interior) node is split into roughly equal halves, with one half devoted to pivots (dark gray) and the other to the update buffer (yellow).
-Within a node page, the update buffer region contains pointers to \textit{segments} (the blue boxes with rounded sides), which are stored as leaf pages with the addition of tombstone records for deleted keys.
+Each (interior) node \gcircled{a} is split into roughly equal halves,\footnote{The intra-page regions in Figure \ref{turtleTreeDetailFigure} are not shown to scale.} with one half devoted to pivots (dark gray \gcircled{b}) and the other to the update buffer (yellow \gcircled{c}).
+Within a node page, the update buffer region contains pointers to \textit{segments}, which are stored as leaf pages with the addition of tombstone records for deleted keys.
 The segments in a buffer are stratified into levels of exponentially increasing size.
-Keys are required to be unique and sorted within a level.
+Keys are required to be \textit{in-order} and \textit{unique} within a level.
 The first level contains at most a single segment, the second level at most two, the third level four, then eight, etc. All levels start out \textit{vacant} and can be in either a \textit{vacant} or \textit{occupied} state.
-For a given number of pivots $\rho$ in a node, the number of levels is set to $\lceil\log_{2}{\rho}\rceil$, and the total number of segments in all levels of the buffer bounded to at most $\rho - 1$.
+For a given number of pivots $\rho$ in a node, the number of levels is limited to $\lceil\log_{2}{\rho}\rceil$, and the total number of segments in all levels of the buffer limited to at most $\rho - 1$.

 Node buffers maintain certain metadata to speed up various operations.
 For each segment, we store a bit set \textit{activePivots} of the pivots addressed by at least one active key in the segment,\footnote{We say that a pivot is \textit{addressed by} a key if the pivot's key range contains that key.} and a compressed sparse array \textit{flushedPivots} of key index upper bound values for each pivot to which keys from the segment have been flushed.
 When keys are removed from a level as part of a flush operation, the segment pages are not modified; instead, the flushed upper bound array is updated for that pivot so it points to the segment's first non-flushed key in the flushed pivot key range.
-When all keys addressed to a given pivot have been flushed, the active bit is cleared for that pivot, and the flushed upper bound is reset to zero.
+When all keys addressed to a given pivot have been flushed from a segment, the segment's active bit is cleared for that pivot, and the flushed upper bound is reset to zero.
 If this causes the active set to become empty, the segment is removed from the node, possibly allowing its storage to be garbage-collected.\footnote{Operations such as node splits during a batch update or taking a snapshot of an existing \TurtleTree{} may introduce additional references to a given page.}

 Node pages also maintain a count of the number of bytes of buffered updates in the key range of each pivot.
 This is used to decide when and how to perform flush operations.
 The default policy is to flush one leaf-sized batch after each batch insert, to the pivot with the highest \textit{pendingBytes} count, if possible.